Divorce solicitor Lisa Bell talks about DIY Divorce and “Quickie Divorce” online – the risks and pitfalls to avoid

 What happens when you have agreed the finances on divorce?

 It is crucial after agreeing financial settlement with your spouse that you have this formalised by the court.
 A financial consent order is a legally binding court order setting out what the financial arrangements are.
 It is absolutely essential that you have a financial consent order, even if it simply confirms that neither of you want to make a claim against the income, assets or pensions of the other.
 Bear in mind that a quickie divorce will not normally include this option.

 As explained above, getting a divorce does not end the ability for either party to make a financial claim against the other and there is no time limit for making a financial claim.
 Without a financial consent order, you might obtain a divorce now but then in 1 year, 10 years or 25 years’ time etc your ex-spouse could make a claim against your financial assets, even if your financial situation has changed significantly.
 There are risks that your ex-spouse may then receive a larger claim against your financial assets than they would have done if you had resolved the financial settlement at the same time as your divorce.

 Contact us for professional advice you can trust

-If you are considering divorce, whether you have thought about ‘quickie divorce’ or have already issued divorce proceedings, speak to our specialist family team for advice regarding the divorce process, financial settlement or the options available to you.
+If you are considering divorce, whether you have thought about ‘quickie divorce’ or have already issued divorce proceedings, speak to our specialist family solicitors in Cumbria for advice regarding the divorce process, financial settlement or the options available to you.